Getting Started

 • Repackaging in Windows Sandbox.
 You can use Windows Sandbox running on the local machine for repackaging installations in a clean environment.
 Windows Sandbox is available on the modern Windows versions, it doesn’t require any setup and allows you to repackage installations in an isolated, clean OS environment.

-• Packages deployment testing.
+• Packages testing.
 The program enables testing of packages by deploying them on a local machine or VM to verify installation, uninstallation, and functionality.

 What's Inside